yetanalytics/lrsql/doc/superset.md

 The Docker Compose stack includes an LRS, Postgresql, Keycloak, Superset and Redis (used as a cache by Superset).
 A Keycloak instance controls access to both the LRS and Superset.

-Note that for Keycloak to work (at least on Docker for Mac) you'll need to map your loopback IP to `host.docker.internal`.
-This can be done by adding the following line to your `/etc/hosts` file:
+Note that for Keycloak to work (at least on Docker for Mac) you'll need to map your loopback IP to `host.docker.internal` so that Superset can reach Keycloak at an address that is also available to the host machine.
+This can be done by adding the following line to your `/etc/hosts` file (note you will need administrative/sudo access):

     127.0.0.1 host.docker.internal